Kentucky Parole Board votes to have Paducah school shooter serve out life sentence

 Carneal has served nearly 25 years in prison for opening fire at Heath High School in Paducah on December 1, 1997, killing the three students and wounding five others just after the students' prayer circle in the lobby said "Amen."

-A man serving a life sentence for killing three students in a Kentucky school shooting when he was 14 years old will face a full parole board Monday after a two-person panel couldn't reach a unanimous decision on his release last week.
+The shooting left a long-lasting mark on the community in southwestern Kentucky and stunned a nation unfamiliar with such violence, coming about 16 months ahead of the Columbine High School massacre -- and long before school shootings became distressingly common, with 93 on US campuses in 2020-21 school year, according to a report by the National Center for Education Statistics.

-Michael Carneal has served nearly 25 years in prison for opening fire at Heath High School in Paducah on December 1, 1997, killing the three students and wounding five others just after the students' prayer circle in the lobby said "Amen."
+While Carneal was sentenced to life in prison, Kentucky law requires that minors be considered for parole after 25 years.

-Carneal pleaded guilty to three counts of murder, five counts of attempted murder, and a count of first-degree burglary.
-While he was sentenced to life in prison, Kentucky law requires that minors be considered for parole after 25 years.
+The parole board's decision aimed to "maintain a delicate balance between public safety, victim rights, reintegration of the offender and recidivism," it said in a statement Monday.
+The board declined to comment further on its deliberations, which occurred in a closed session.

-Now 39, Carneal pleaded his case to members of the parole board in a hearing last week, saying if he's released, he plans to live with his parents, continue undergoing mental health treatment and eventually get a job.
+Many survivors and families of the victims were opposed to Carneal's requested release.
+But now 39, Carneal pleaded his case to members of the parole board in a hearing last week, saying that if he were released, he planned to live with his parents, continue undergoing mental health treatment and eventually get a job.

 In the quarter century since, Carneal "has committed himself to his mental health treatment, to participating in available educational and vocational programs, and to being a helpful and positive person within the prison," Meyer wrote.